zakariaGatter/zshing/README.md

 * keep track of and configure your plugins right in the `.zshrc`
 * Install Zsh plugins from Github or Localy
+* Install zsh Plugind from Gitlab and BitBucket
 * Update Zsh plugins
 * Search by name all available Zsh Plugins
 * Clean unused plugins up